dailyLi/airbnb_da/README.md

 ## Result

 - listing price is primarily correlated with **the number of tenants that can be accommodates at the property**
-- review rating score is correlated with **the host's credibility** (license, verified identity, time of being a host) was critical in review rating score
+- review rating score is correlated with **the host's credibility** (license, verified identity, time of being a host)